 - The benefits and drawbacks of international marketing

 - How a business owner can start marketing globally by going online

-- Some unconventional ways small business owners can take advantage of the global economy by using leverage
+- Lastly, some unconventional ways small business owners can take advantage of the global economy by using leverage

 If you found this article helpful, please take a moment to share it on social media.

-If you’d like us to help you create additional income by partnering with a company who already has the global infrastructure in place, please reach out to us by clicking on the picture below.
+If you’d to create additional income by partnering with a company who already has the global infrastructure in place, please reach out to us by clicking on the picture below.